fingerskier/manthra/README.md

 `considerable careful crafty compositions`

+One doesn't have to operate with great malice to do great harm.
+The absence of empathy and understanding are sufficient.
+  Charles Blow

 Try not to become a man of success.
 Rather become a man of value.
   Albert Einstein